Perlin noise: Interpolation

 The final step is interpolation between the 2^{n} dot products.
 Interpolation is performed using a function that has zero first derivative (and possibly also second derivative) at the 2^{n} grid nodes.
 Therefore, at points close to the grid nodes, the output will approximate the dot product of the gradient vector of the node and the offset vector to the node.
-This means that the noise function will pass through zero at every node, giving Perlin noise its characteristic look.
+This means that the noise function will pass through 0 at every node, giving Perlin noise its characteristic look.